Systemic Equality

 End the War on Drugs

 The War on Drugs has been a war on people – rooted in racism - disproportionately impacting Black and Indigenous people and people of color.
 The ACLU of Washington promotes policies that deal with substance use disorder as a public health issue instead of a crime.
-We are on the front lines, from the successful effort end the prohibition on cannabis to our current support of the Treatment First Washington campaign, which seeks to replace criminalization of drug use with public health approaches, such as case management, housing and employment services.
+We are on the front lines, from the successful effort end the prohibition on cannabis to our current support of replacing the criminalization of drug use with public health approaches, such as case management, housing and employment services.

 Transform School Discipline

 By advocating for and with parents and communities across the state, the ACLU-WA is working to disentangle school discipline and the criminal legal system to assure that when kids make mistakes, they can learn from them without the life-altering consequences of police and legal involvement.
 Black and Indigenous students, students with disabilities, and students of color, are disproportionately suspended and expelled and are more likely to have negative interactions with law enforcement on campus.
-The ACLU-WA is advocating to replace ineffective and costly school police with proven, positive supports that improve student safety and success, and to limit suspensions and expulsions that keep kids out of the classroom and away from necessary learning and support.
+In a joint-report with Disability Rights Washington, the ACLU-WA found schools also routinely physically restrain and isolate students.
+The ACLU-WA is advocating for legislation that will eliminate that practice.
+The organization also seeks to replace ineffective and costly school police with proven, positive supports that improve student safety and success, and to limit suspensions and expulsions that keep kids out of the classroom and away from necessary learning and support.

 aclu_banner_systemicequality-community_1650x825_july2021